 There are also strategies to continue to improve land-use planning that incentivize transit-oriented developments that support fewer car trips, healthier living and more connected and vibrant communities.

-For more information on the Fairfax Countywide Strategic Plan implementation and updates, visit: bit.ly/3xOXt10.
+For more information on the Fairfax Countywide Strategic Plan implementation and updates, check out the 2024 Annual Report.